Summit, New Jersey: 20th century

 Following World War II, the city experienced a building boom as living outside New York City and commuting to work became more common and the population of New Jersey grew.
 At this point, Summit took on its suburban character of tree lined streets and architect-designed houses that it is known for today.

 In 1974 there was a lawsuit to split "East Summit" off as its own municipality.
-Until 1973 the city had been divided into two wards, east and west, by the Erie-Lackawanna Railroad tracks.
+Until 1973 the city had been divided into two wards, east and west, by the Erie Lackawanna Railroad tracks.
 Right before the 1973 municipal election new ward districts where determined that overrode the preexisting geographic boundaries in order to make the two wards roughly equal in population.
 Following a sweeping Republican victory in the election, the citizens of the eastern portion of the city claimed they had been gerrymandered by the city's Republican leadership in mayor Elmer J. Bennett and council president Frank Lehr.
 The eastern half of the city was more ethnically diverse and with a predominately Democratic voter base.
 As such Joseph R. Angelo was proclaimed the "Mayor of East Summit" and citizens sued the municipal government.
 The lawsuit to split the city in half, Mosely v.
 Kates, got as far as the Supreme Court of New Jersey which ultimately ruled in favor of the defendants and the city was kept whole.

 In the late 1970s, Summit had a mini-bus system, with three long circular routes through most parts of Summit that were primarily designed to bring commuters to the railroad station downtown.
-The Velvet Underground played their first paid concert at a Summit High School prom.
+The Velvet Underground played their first paid concert at Summit High School on December 11, 1965.
+The headlining act for that concert was a local band, The Myddle Class.

 21st century

-More than a dozen Summit residents died in the September 11 terrorist attacks.
+A lot of Summit residents died in the September 11 terrorist attacks.
 Many worked in the World Trade Center, and commuted by rail to Hoboken.
 A few days after the attacks, townspeople assembled on the town green while a minister "called out the names of a dozen residents still unaccounted for after Tuesday's attack on the World Trade Center.
 Others in the crowd of nearly 2,000 called out names he had left out."
 A few World Trade Center firms moved to Summit.

+Since its incorporation, Summit had been a stronghold of the Republican Party, never having a Democratic mayor, or any democratic members of the city council.
+This changed in 2001 with the election of Democrat Jordan Glatt to the Summit Common Council as Councilman-At-Large.
+Glatt would then go on to be elected Summit's 27th, and first Democratic, mayor in 2003, marking a shift in the city becoming politically competitive between the two parties.